American Art

 Purview

-This collection focuses primarily on paintings, drawings, prints, and sculptures created by artists who lived in the United States.
-It also incorporates works produced throughout the Americas from the colonial period to the 20th century.
+The American Art collection includes paintings, drawings, prints, and sculptures created by artists who lived in the United States and throughout the Americas from the colonial period to 1960.

-Work by American artists from the 20th and 21st centuries can also be found in the Contemporary Art, Feminist Art, and Photography collections.
-Works by Indigenous artists can also be found in Arts of the Americas.
-Some work from European colonies in the Americas can also be found in European Art.
-Examples of American design can be found in Decorative Arts and Design.
+Works by American artists from 1960 to the present can be found in the Contemporary Art, Feminist Art, and Photography collections.
+The Arts of the Americas collection includes works by Indigenous artists.
+Colonial-era works from Spanish America can also be found in the Arts of the Americas, Decorative Arts and Design, European Art collections.
+Examples of American design are part of Decorative Arts and Design.

 History